 Our first practical workshop in summer 2020 focused on the question of how the evaluation of citizen contributions can be technically supported and what requirements practitioners have for a software solution designed to (partially) automate the evaluation.

-More information can be found in the working paper:
+More information can be found in the working paper (German version only!):

 On 28 February 2020, the junior research group organized the first meeting of the advisory board.
 The meeting of the members from research and practice took place at the Berlin Social Science Center WZB.